Dima al-Wawi

 Dima al-Wawi (born November 20, 2003) is a Palestinian from Hebron.
-She was the youngest girl ever imprisoned by Israel, having been sentenced to four months in jail at age 12 for attempted manslaughter after attempting to stab a security guard at the main entrance of Karmi Tzur.
+She was the youngest girl ever imprisoned by Israel, having been sentenced to four months in jail at age 12 for attempted manslaughter after attempting to stab a security guard at the main entrance of Karmei Tzur.
 She was released six weeks early on April 24, 2016; following her release she said that she had intended to kill the security guard and had dreamed of being "martyred".

 Arrest

 On February 9, 2016 al-Wawi was arrested near the Karmei Tzur settlement next to the Arab village of Halhoul Halhul, north of Hebron, having approached the settlement carrying a large knife and with the intent to stab a security guard.
 As she approached the settlement a security guard told her to stop, while another resident told her to lie on the ground and surrender her knife; she complied.
 The resident then asked her whether she had come to kill Jews; she responded "yes".

 According to al-Wawi, while she was being arrested she was kicked by Israeli soldiers, and a security guard stood on her back and threatened to shoot her.